FridljDa/FridljDa.github.io/src/content/blog/diabetic-retinopathy-detection.md

 ![Fundus image with diabetic retinopathy (after preprocessing to remove corner artifacts)](/images/blog/diabetic-retinopathy-detection/fundus-image-without-corner.jpg)

+*Images are de-identified and used for educational purposes with appropriate permissions.*

 The retina plays a crucial role in vision, as it receives light and converts it into neural signals sent to the brain.
 DR develops when sustained high blood sugar levels cause damage to the small capillaries supplying the retina.
 These damaged blood vessels may leak blood and fluid, leading to the formation of hemorrhages and exudates.
 Hemorrhages result from blood leakage and appear as small dark red or maroon spots in fundus images, while exudates appear as yellowish-white deposits resulting from the accumulation of lipids and proteins.
 These features are clinically meaningful as they provide vital information about disease severity and progression.

 To optimize model performance, we implemented preprocessing steps including removal of screening equipment parameters from image corners and resizing all images to uniform dimensions (default 256×256 pixels, with hyperparameter variations).